35percent/oldblog/_posts/2021-04-14-southwark-rips-up-aylesbury-area-action-plan.md

 title: Southwark rips up Aylesbury Area Action Plan
 date: 2021-04-14T09:05:04.995Z
 ---
 Without consultation, Southwark Council has decided to scrap the 182-page planning document which sets the parameters for its redevelopment of the Aylesbury estate.
-The so-called Aylesbury Area Action Plan (AAAP) will instead be replaced by a [](img/nsp-aylesbury-background-paper-12-april-2021.pdf)[two-page 'Area Vision' and 5-page site allocation](https://www.southwark.gov.uk/assets/attach/38832/EIP202a-Aylesbury-Background-Paper-Update-20042021.pdf) as part of the [New Southwark Plan](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/new-southwark-plan).
+The so-called Aylesbury Area Action Plan (AAAP) will instead be replaced by as part of the [New Southwark Plan](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/new-southwark-plan).

 The decision was revealed in a [late background paper](https://www.southwark.gov.uk/assets/attach/38832/EIP202a-Aylesbury-Background-Paper-Update-20042021.pdf) for the Examination in Public  of the New Southwark Plan (NSP).
 Described by the government Inspector at the [Examination in Public (EIP)](https://www.youtube.com/watch?v=l3CohnTQXhI) as a ‘raft of policies’, the AAAP incorporated [29 policy documents](https://digital-land.github.io/development-plan-document/local-authority-eng/SWK/dev-plan-aaap-2010/#record), covering all aspects of the redevelopment, including housing, design, open space and the phasing of the development.
 It was adopted as the effective rule-book for the redevelopment of the estate in 2010, after several years of extensive public consultation, including its own separate public examination.